Independent candidates in the 1997 Canadian federal election: Geoff Gorf Borden (Brandon—Souris)

 Geoff Borden, nicknamed "Gorf" first campaigned for public office in the 1995 Brandon mayoral election.
 He was a twenty-year-old part-time student, and said that he was running because he was tired of older people making decisions for him.
 He opposed Sunday shopping.
 Borden ran as an independent candidate in the 1997 federal election, campaigned for mayor again later in the year, and sought election to the Brandon City Council in 2002.

 Greg Krawchuk (Winnipeg Centre)

 Krawchuk was listed as a grocer.
 Greg Krawchuk ran on referendum and recall like in Switzerland.
 He was also against corrupt banking policies of the Bank of Canada.
 If the right procedures were put in place there would be no national debt in Canada.
 He received 148 votes (0.55%), finishing fifth against New Democratic Party candidate Pat Martin.

 Saskatchewan

 Sam Dyck (Wanuskewin)

 Dyck listed himself as a farmer and businessman.
 He unsuccessfully sought the Reform Party nomination against Maurice Vellacott, and later entered the contest as an independent.
 Although a conservative on both fiscal and social issues, Dyck argued that he would not impose his personal views on others.
 He was quoted as saying, "You can't legislate morality and that's the direction he (Vellacott) is going" (Saskatoon Star-Phoenix, 17 May 1997).
 He received 420 votes (1.28%), finishing fifth against Vellacott.

-He was elected to Ward Ten of the new Saskatoon district school board in 2005 (17 June 2005).